docker/docs/engine/admin/logging/awslogs.md

 ### awslogs-create-group

-Log driver will return an error by default if the log group does not exist.
+Log driver returns an error by default if the log group does not exist.
 However, you can set the `awslogs-create-group` to `true` to automatically create the log group as needed.
 The `awslogs-create-group` option defaults to `false`.